kyma-project/community/docs/guidelines/content-guidelines/00-content-strategy.md

 ### Release Notes

-Release notes announce what's new in Kyma.
+Release notes announce what's new in Kyma or in a Kyma module.
+Module teams generate their release notes automatically in GitHub.
+See [Automatically generated release notes](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes).

-After an introductory paragraph, a list briefly presents the new and changed features.
-Links lead to longer paragraphs that describe the changes in more detail.

-For release notes, use the [release notes template](https://github.com/kyma-project/community/blob/main/templates/resources/release-notes.md).
+For guidelines on how to add release notes content, see the [release notes template](../../guidelines/content-guidelines/07-release-notes.md).

 ## Target Groups

-The general assumption is that the readers of the documentation is familiar with the following terms and does not need the explanation of technical concepts behind them:
+The general assumption is that the readers of the documentation are familiar with the following terms and do not need an explanation of the technical concepts behind them:

 - Kubernetes
 - Docker and containers